JustSittinHere/wdio-selenoid-standalone-service/README.md

 ### terminateWdioOnError

-As this service should be the only browser driver needed, if there is a problem starting it will issue a `SevereServiceError` execption and stop wdio from running.
-If you want to disable this behaviour set this to false
+As this service should be the only browser driver needed, if there is a problem starting it will issue a `SevereServiceError` exception and stop wdio from running.
+If you want to disable this behavior set this to false

 Type: `Boolean`